How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each 100 mg of spray delivered by the nasal adaptor (1 spray) contains 50 µg of fluticasone propionate.
-Nonmedicinal ingredients: benzalkonium chloride, dextrose, microcrystalline cellulose and carboxymethylcellulose sodium, phenylethyl alcohol, polysorbate 80, and purified water.
+Each metered spray of white to off-white, milky suspension, contains 50 µg of fluticasone propionate.
+Nonmedicinal ingredients: benzalkonium chloride (as a preservative), carboxymethylcellulose sodium, dextrose monohydrate, microcrystalline cellulose, phenylethyl alcohol, polysorbate 80, and purified water.

 How should I use this medication?

 For adults and children 12 years and older, the recommended dose is 2 sprays in each nostril once a day.
 Some people with severe rhinitis may benefit from 2 sprays in each nostril every 12 hours.
 The maximum daily dose is 4 sprays in each nostril.